 Dallas/Fort Worth International Airport (DFW), Love Field Airport, Kay Bailey Hutchison Convention Center, and local employers and headquarters, particularly within the telecommunications, technology, insurance, financial services, and healthcare fields, represent the primary sources of demand in the greater Dallas market.
-Occupancy surpassed the 60% mark from 2005 through 2007; during that same period, ADR improved above the rate of inflation year-over-year.
+Occupancy surpassed the 60.0% mark from 2005 through 2007; during that same period, ADR improved above the rate of inflation year-over-year.
 The effects of the Great Recession caused occupancy to decline in 2008 and 2009.
-Occupancy rebounded in 2010 and continued to increase through 2016, reaching a new peak above 71% that year.
+Occupancy rebounded in 2010 and continued to increase through 2016, reaching a new peak above 71.0% that year.
 However, data for 2017 through 2019 illustrate contractions in occupancy, attributed primarily to the effects of new supply.
-During the last few years, lodging demand was supported by strengthening corporate activity, particularly in the northern suburbs, as well as revitalization efforts and growth in the high-density residential, office, hotel, and retail/restaurant sectors within the downtown area.
+During that period, lodging demand was supported by strengthening corporate activity, particularly in the northern suburbs, as well as revitalization efforts and growth in the high-density residential, office, hotel, and retail/restaurant sectors within the downtown area.
 The pace of ADR growth slowed in 2017, as increased supply prompted a more competitive environment.
-Similar to the national average, data for 2019 reflect a minor dip in RevPAR, as the pipeline of new supply weakened occupancy and ADR growth slowed to less than 1%.
+Similar to the national average, data for 2019 reflect a minor dip in RevPAR, as the pipeline of new supply weakened overall market occupancy and prompted a notable drop in ADR growth.

 The widespread impact of the coronavirus (COVID-19) has had an unprecedented impact on hotels and hotel values worldwide.